 The Bread Box

-It seemed like a good idea to gather some information about this box, which again is said to be a “bread box” and also “japanned” — basically meaning lacquered.
-Aaron Sachs recent biography of Melville also tells us that it was sometimes (incorrectly) called a “cake box,” and that Lizzie would haul it out when fans came to pay their respects — even allowing them to flip through the pages of Billy Budd.
+It seemed like a good idea to gather some information about this box, which again is alternately said to be a “bread box” and also “japanned” — a term I just learned which basically means ‘lacquered.’
+Aaron Sachs’ recent biography of Melville also tells us that it was sometimes (incorrectly) called a “cake box,” and that Lizzie would haul it out when fans came to pay their respects — even allowing them to flip through the pages of Billy Budd.

 Lizzie was solicitous of his posthumous reputation, encouraging friends and admirers to compose memorial tributes and even republish some of his novels.
 She seems not to have made any effort to get “Billy Budd” into print, though.
 Instead, she put the muddled manuscript in what one visitor called “a japanned tin cake-box,” together with Melville’s travel journals and remaining poems.
 The box passed from Lizzie to her older daughter Bessie, and then to Bessie’s sister Fanny, and then to Fanny’s older daughter Eleanor—who insisted that it was a bread box, not a cake box, and who opened it for Raymond Weaver in 1919, the year Melville would have turned one hundred.
 Weaver brought out the first edition of “Billy Budd” in 1924, though he used a title that Melville had discarded: “Billy Budd, Foretopman.”